Domesticated plants and animals of Austronesia: Dioscorea alata (ube)

 However, much older remains identified as being probably D. alata have also been recovered from the Niah Caves of Borneo (Late Pleistocene, <40,000 BP) and the Ille Cave of Palawan (c.
 11,000 BP), along with remains of the toxic ubi gadong (D. hispida) which requires processing before it can be edible.
-Although it doesn't prove cultivation, it does show that humans already had the knowledge to exploit starchy plants and that D. alata were native to Island Southeast Asia.
+Although it doesn't prove cultivation, it does show that humans already had the knowledge to exploit starchy plants and that D. alata were native to Maritime Southeast Asia.
 Furthermore, it opens the question on whether D. alata is a true species or cultivated much older than believed.

 Ube remains an important crop in Southeast Asia.
 Particularly in the Philippines where the vividly purple variety is widely used in various traditional and modern desserts.
 It also remains important in Melanesia, where it is also grown for ceremonial purposes tied to the size of the tubers at harvest time.
 Its importance in eastern Polynesia and New Zealand, however, has waned after the introduction of other crops, most notably the sweet potato.